bardzusny/aws-iam-manager/README.md

       - another.user
 ```

+Following setup will create two users, two groups and one policy.
+User `sample.user` will be joined to `developers` group while `another.user` will be joined to `developers-two` group.
+Both groups will receive rights to perform `list-buckets` action on all S3 Buckets because of attached `s3-list-bucket-access-policy` policy.

 ### Private Repositories
 In case your repository is private you need to include `access_token` in every request to Github API.
 To do that, generate new Personal Access Token, copy `secrets.yml.example` to `secrets.yml` (or run `npm run prepare-secrets`) and paste there.